patriziawatlington/notes/README.md

 # 2023-12-15
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 Focus on writing clean, readable, and maintainable code first.
 Optimize only when necessary and after profiling your code to identify bottlenecks.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger tasks into smaller, more manageable pieces.
+By doing this, you can better track your progress and make sure you don't get overwhelmed.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+Set realistic deadlines for yourself and try to stick to them, but don’t be afraid to adjust them if needed.
+Finally, learn from your mistakes and keep growing as a programmer.